timbulwidodostp/logbin/README.md

 # logbin
-Log-binomial regression Use With (In) R Software
+Log-binomial regression Use logbin With (In) R Software

 Olah Data Semarang